RV Western Flyer

-RV Western Flyer is a twin hulled SWATH research vessel operated by the Monterey Bay Aquarium Research Institute (MBARI).
+RV Western Flyer is a twin hulled SWATH research vessel operated by the Florida Institute of Oceanography (FIO).
+In November 2022, the R/V Western Flyer was acquired by the Florida Institute of Oceanography and its Host Institution, the University of South Florida.
+The custom-designed ship was granted to FIO by the Monterrey Bay Aquarium Research Institute (MBARI) for use as a sailing classroom and platform for FIO’s new ROV and peer mentoring program, providing new opportunities for students who dream of a career in Ocean STEAM.

 Its relatively stable SWATH design permits expanded operational capability in rough sea states.
-It is the platform of operations for the ROV Doc Ricketts (named after Ed Ricketts).
-The vessel carries 10 crew, 5 ROV pilots, and 11 scientists, for a total complement of 26.
-Cruises generally center around the central California coast and Monterey Bay, although excursions further afield to Hawaii, the Pacific Northwest, and the Gulf of California have taken place in recent years.
+It is the platform of operations for the ROV Taurus.
+The vessel carries 10 crew and 16 science party/ROV operators, for a total complement of 26.
+Cruises generally occur on the Florida coastlines in the Gulf of Mexico, with the capability for excursions further afield to the Caribbean and Atlantic.
+The vessel is purposed for the Peerside Program that focuses on engaging students who typically don’t have access to sea-going platforms.
+The technologically advanced vessel is increasing access to marine science through at-sea experiences and remote science.

 Vessel description/ design characteristics

 General arrangement

 Accommodations are provided for a combination of 26 crew members and scientists in 14 staterooms located on the upper deck.
 The crew complement is ten for all voyages and the combination of ROV staff and scientists (16) brings the total vessel complement to 26.

 Equipment and control/monitoring systems

-The main machinery plant is diesel electric with a common power bus connecting five generators.
-Any combination of generator operation will provide power for both propulsion and other vessel operations.
+The main machinery plant is diesel-electric with a common power bus connecting five generators.
+Any combination of generator operations will provide power for both propulsion and other vessel operations.
 This design arrangement provides a high level of machinery plant redundancy and operational flexibility.
 Propulsion power is transmitted through two duplicate drive trains, each consisting of a DC electric motor and fixed pitch propeller.
-Silicon controlled rectifiers (SCR's) are used to convert generated AC power to DC propulsive power.
+Silicon-controlled rectifiers (SCRs) are used to convert generated AC power to DC propulsive power.
 Two electric motor-driven bow thrusters are installed to enhance maneuvering and station-keeping.